rsyslog/rsyslog/source/configuration/global/options/rsconf1_resetconfigvariables.rst

 Resets all configuration variables to their default value.
 Any settings made will not be applied to configuration lines following the
 $ResetConfigVariables.
-This is a good method to make sure no side-effects exists from previous directives.
-This directive has no parameters.
+This is a good method to make sure no side-effects exists from previous parameters.
+This parameter has no parameters.

 **Sample:**